 We strive to help our investors participate in the gains available from financial markets, while mitigating the downside risk

 The ACM Dynamic Opportunity Fund is designed as a core investment for investors seeking long term capital appreciation with a short term focus on capital preservation.
-The fund employs a dynamic strategy, which aims to actively participate during a rising market environment and protect investors when markets experience downturns.
+The fund employs a dynamic strategy, which aims to actively participate during a rising market environment and mitigate downside risk when markets experience downturns.

 We believe in long-term capital appreciation with a short-term focus on capital preservation.